The Stages of Formation

 Postulancy (6-12 months)

-The Postulant enters into our Carmelite way of life through prayer, doctrinal study and communal living while deeply probing the mystery of her divine call.
+The postulant enters into our Carmelite way of life through prayer, doctrinal study and communal living while deeply probing the mystery of her divine call.

 Novitiate (2 years)